cpldcpu/GlowPoly/hardware/filaments/README.md

 ## Overview

-I used COB (Chip-on-Board) LED strips from Aliexpress for this project.
+I used 38mm COB (Chip-on-Board) LED strips from Aliexpress for this project.
 They are similar to those found inside vintage-style bulbs.
-Each filament has about 16 LED dies wired in parallel on a phosphor-coated ceramic substrate, roughly 38mm long.
-The come in a number of different colors.
-Typical prices are $0.10-$0.20 per filament depending on volume, there seem to be a number of different suppliers.
+Each filament has 16 LED dies wired in parallel on a phosphor-coated ceramic substrate.
+They come in a number of different colors.
+Typical prices are $0.10-$0.20 per filament depending on volume.
+There are a number of different vendors.

 <div align="center">
   <img src="filament_close_up.jpg" height="200px">